earthlab/dockerfiles/em-tweet-filter/README.md

 When trying to run this image from a newly launched EC2 instance, there is a host of problems which I did not find immediately intuitive.
 The following aims to help with those problems - primarily for [me](https://github.com/jdiaz4302/) when I encounter them in the future, however feel free to request assistance.

+Also: make sure your EC2 instance has 8888 port access

 ### Set up

 1. To have sudo authority - `sudo su`